asreview/asreview/docs/source/technical/extensions.rst

 asreview (see ``asreview -h``).
 An example of a subcommand extension is `ASReview Insights <https://github.com/asreview/asreview-insights>`_.

-The easiest way to create a new subcommand is by defining a class that can be used as a new entry point for ASReview.
-This class should inherit from :class:`asreview.entry_points.base.BaseEntryPoint`.
-Add the functionality to the class method ``execute``.
+The easiest way to create a new subcommand is by defining a function or class with `execute` method that can be used as a new entry point for ASReview.

 .. code:: python

-    from asreview.entry_points import BaseEntryPoint

-    class ExampleEntryPoint(BaseEntryPoint):
+    class ExampleEntryPoint:

-        description = "Description of example extension"
-        extension_name = "asreview-example"  # Name of the extension
-        version = "1.0"  # Version of the extension in x.y(.z) format.

         def execute(self, argv):
             pass  # Implement your functionality here.

-It is strongly recommended to define the attributes ``description``, ``extension_name``, and ``version``.

 The class method ``execute`` accepts a positional argument (``argv`` in this example).
-First create the functionality you would like to be able to use in any directory.
-The argument ``argv`` are the command line arguments left after removing asreview and the entry point.
+The argument ``argv`` are the command line arguments for your subcommand.

-It is advised to place the newly defined class ``ExampleEntryPoints`` in the following package structure:
+It is advised to place the newly defined entry point in the following package
-``asreviewcontrib.{extension_name}.{your_modules}``.
+structure: ``asreviewcontrib.{extension_name}.{your_modules}``.
 For example:

 .. code:: bash

-    ├── README.md
-    ├── asreviewcontrib
-    │   └── example
-    │       ├── __init__.py
+    ├── README.md ├── asreviewcontrib │   └── example │       ├── __init__.py
-    │       ├── entrypoint.py
-    │       └── example_utils.py
+    │       ├── entrypoint.py │       └── example_utils.py ├── pyproject.toml
-    ├── pyproject.toml
     └── tests

-Create a ``pyproject.toml`` in the root of the package, and set the entry points under ``[project.entry-points."asreview.entry_points"]``, for example:
+Create a ``pyproject.toml`` in the root of the package, and define the entry points under ``[project.entry-points."asreview.entry_points"]``, for example:

 .. code:: toml

-    [project]
-    name = "asreviewcontrib-example"
-    # ...other metadata...
+    [project] name = "asreviewcontrib-example" # ...other metadata...

-    [project.entry-points."asreview.entry_points"]
-    example = "asreviewcontrib.example.entrypoint:ExampleEntryPoint"
+    [project.entry-points."asreview.entry_points"] example =
+    "asreviewcontrib.example.entrypoint:ExampleEntryPoint"

 After installing this package, ASReview is extended with the ``asreview example`` subcommand.
 See ``asreview -h`` for this option.